Constraining Solar position and velocity with a Nearby Hypervelocity Star: Conclusion

 \section{Conclusion}

-In this paper, we have explored a new Bayesian method to constrain $R_0$ and $V_\odot$ with astrometric information for a hypervelocity star (HVS) ejected from the Galactic center, by noting that the azimuthal angular momentum $L_z$ of such a HVS is essentially zero.
+In this paper, we have explored a new Bayesian method to constrain $R_0$ and $V_\odot$ with astrometric information for a HVS ejected from the Galactic Center, by noting that the azimuthal angular momentum $L_z$ of such a HVS is essentially zero.

-In order to demonstrate the usefulness of this method, we created mock Gaia data for \hvs, a recently discovered nearby HVS candidate, by assuming that this star is ejected from the Galactic center.
-Based on the mock analyses, we found that the Gaia DR2 data and a modest spectroscopic distance (with $\simeq27\%$ error) would be sufficient to constrain $R_0$ with $0.27 \kpc$ uncertainty and $V_\odot$ with $7.8 \kms$ uncertainties if we additionally use the proper motion data of the Sgr A* \citep{Reid2004} as an independent constraint.
+In order to demonstrate the usefulness of this method, we created mock \Gaia\ data for \hvs, a recently discovered nearby HVS candidate, by assuming that this star is ejected from the Galactic Center (but see also Section \ref{section:note}).
+Based on the mock analyses, we found that the \Gaia\ DR2 data and a modest spectroscopic distance (with $\simeq27\%$ error) would be sufficient to constrain $R_0$ with $0.27 \kpc$ uncertainty and $V_\odot$ with $7.8 \kms$ uncertainties if we additionally use the proper motion data of the Sgr A* \citep{Reid2004} as an independent constraint.
 The $3\%$ uncertainty in $R_0$ (and $V_\odot$) is significantly better than most of the other methods with typically $5\%$ uncertainty (see Table 3 of \citealt{BlandHawthorn2016}).